LibraryOfCongress/ndnp-open-ocr/packages/ndnp_open_ocr/README.md

 ## AmericanStories Segmentation Assets

 Segments in the pipeline rely on models and code published in the [AmericanStories](https://github.com/dell-research-harvard/AmericanStories) project.

+When you build the Docker image via this directory’s `Dockerfile`, the image:

+1. Clones the current AmericanStories repository into `/app/ndnp_open_ocr/vendor/AmericanStories` at build time.
+2. Downloads the published AmericanStories model weights (currently hosted on Dropbox) into `/app/ndnp_open_ocr/vendor/AmericanStories/american_stories_models/`.

-For licensing clarity, the open-source distribution of NDNP Open OCR expects you to obtain those assets directly:
+This keeps the NDNP Open OCR source tree from vendoring those third-party assets while still producing a fully functional runtime image.

+For **local, non-Docker development** you can replicate the same layout manually:

 1. Clone the upstream repository into the expected vendor path: